Francis Hacker: Biography

 day (1 August 1660) the Lords added Hacker's name to the list of those excepted, and a fortnight later (13 August) the House of Commons accepted this amendment.

 Hacker's trial took place on 15 October 1660.
 He made no serious attempt to defend himself: "I have no more to say for myself but that I was a soldier, and under command, and what I did was by the commission you have read".
-The particulars of the share Colonel Hacker had in trial and execution, were related by Colonel Tomlinson, at Hacker's trial:
+The particulars of the share Colonel Hacker had in trial and execution, were related by Colonel Matthew Thomlinson, at Hacker's trial:

 Colonel Tomlinson further deposed, "that Colonel Hacker led the King forth on the day of his execution, followed by the bishop of London, and was there in prosecution of that warrant, and upon the same their orders were at an end".
 This evidence of Tomlinson was corroborated by Colonel Huncks, who stated that:

 Hacker was sentenced to death, and was hanged at Tyburn on 19 October 1660.
 His body, instead of being quartered, was given to his friends for burial, and is said to have been interred in the church of St. Nicholas Cole Abbey, London, the advowson of which was at one time vested in the Hacker family.
 As with all convicted traitors, his property was forfeited to the Crown.
 His estate passed to the Duke of York, but was bought back by Rowland Hacker, and was still in the possession of the Hacker family in 1890.